twizzy-dev/dexGuesser/README.md

-# dexGuesser - v0.1.0
+# dexGuesser - v0.2.0

-A simple command line Java application that generates a random integer, and you guess the Pokémon that shares that National Pokédex number.
+A simple Java command line application that generates a random integer, and you guess the Pokémon that shares that National Pokédex number.
 Includes all Pokémon from gen 1 to gen 9.
-Application keeps generating numbers until user tells it to stop (by typing `exit`).

 ```
 Pokédex No. 25: